-RESOLVED FURTHER THAT any of the Directors & Key Managerial Personnel of the Company be and hereby severally authorised to do all such acts, deeds, matters, and things, as may be considered necessary to give effect of the aforesaid resolution"
+RESOLVED FURTHER THAT the Board of Directors (which term includes a duly constituted Committee of the Board of Directors) be and is hereby authorised to do all such act, deeds, matters and things as may be considered necessary, desirable and expedient for giving effect to this resolution and / or otherwise considered by them to be in the best interest of the Company."

-- 4. Ratification of remuneration of Cost Auditor for F.Y.2021-22 and in this regard, to consider and if thought fit, to pass, the following resolution as an Ordinary Resolution: - "RESOLVED THAT pursuant to the provisions of the Section 148 (3) and all other applicable provisions of the Companies Act, 2013 read with the Companies (Audit and Auditors) Rules, 2014, including any statutory modification(s) or re-45enactment thereof, for the time being in force, the Company hereby ratifies the remuneration of ₹65,000/- per annum plus applicable taxes payable to M/s.
-Manish Shukla & Associates, Cost Accountants (Firm Registration No.101891) who are appointed by the Board of Directors as Cost Auditors of the Company to conduct cost audits relating to cost records of the Company for the year ending March 31, 2022
+Ratification of remuneration of Cost Auditor for F.Y.2022-23 and in this regard, to consider and if thought fit, to pass, the following resolution as an Ordinary Resolution:

+"RESOLVED THAT pursuant to the provisions of the Section 148 (3) and all other applicable provisions of the Companies Act, 2013 read with the Companies (Audit and Auditors) Rules, 2014, including any statutory modification(s) or re-enactment thereof, for the time being in force, the Company hereby ratifies the remuneration of ₹65,000/- per annum plus applicable taxes payable to M/s.
+Manish Shukla & Associates, Cost Accountants (Firm Registration No.101891) who are appointed by the Board of Directors as Cost Auditors of the Company to conduct cost audits relating to cost records of the Company for the year ending March 31, 2023.